rfervari/rfervari.github.io/_pages/about.md

 I currently hold the Jean D'Alembert Research Chair at the [Laboratoire Méthodes Formelles (LMF)](https://lmf.cnrs.fr/) from [Université Paris Saclay](https://www.universite-paris-saclay.fr/) (France), during my sabbatical in 2025.

-I have been a Visiting Associate Professor at [Guangdong Technion Institute - GTIIT](https://www.gtiit.edu.cn/en/) (China) in Spring 2025, and a Visiting Assistant Professor in 2022-2023.
+Also, I have been a Visiting Associate Professor at [Guangdong Technion Institute - GTIIT](https://www.gtiit.edu.cn/en/) (China) in Spring 2025, and a Visiting Assistant Professor in 2022-2023.

 Before that, I finished my Phd thesis in 2014 under supervision of [Carlos Areces](https://cs.famaf.unc.edu.ar/~careces) at FAMAF, University of Córdoba, Argentina.
 The title of my thesis is **Relation-Changing Modal Logics**.